Using KPPM

 IN-PIN

-Default pull-up, the module will automatically detect the time of the last power failure when it is powered on, if the power failure time is less than 10 seconds, it will wait until 10 seconds have passed and then automatically switch the 5V output once (ensuring the host computer completes shutdown and can restart again) If connected to GND, it will disable the automatic detection of power failure time function
+Default pulled high.
+When the module powers on, it automatically detects the last power-off time.
+If the power-off time is less than 10 seconds, it will wait until 10 seconds have passed and then automatically toggle the 5V output once (ensuring the host computer completes shutdown and can restart).
+If connected to GND, the automatic power-off time detection function will be disabled.

-The FLY host computer needs to use SSH to execute the following command
+For the FLY host computer, use SSH to execute the following commands:

 sudo grep -q "^overlays=.*power-key" /boot/FlyOS-Env.txt || sudo sed -i '/^overlays=/ s/$/ power-key/' /boot/FlyOS-Env.txt